-Saudi Arabia pulls off biggest IPO in history -- but is bigger really better?
+Saudi Arabia pulls off biggest IPO in history — but is bigger really better?

 Many of the investors also lost their appetite for doing business with the Saudi government after the assassination of Jamal Khashoggi, a Saudi dissident, a journalist for The Washington Post and former general manager and editor-in-chief of Al-Arab News Channel, in 2018 at the Saudi consulate in Istanbul.
 That murder that many believe the Crown Prince ordered turned off many investors.

-In fact, after the murder, it was reported that many Saudi Princes were strong-armed or at the very least, strongly encouraged to use using their own money to invest in the deal.
-Those Saudi Princes were, in many cases, the same princes that got an all-expenses-paid shakedown at the Saudi Ritz Carlton back in 2018.
-That 5-star luxury shakedown included Saudi Billionaire and investor Alwaleed bin Talal, one of the most visible Saudi princes before Crown Prince Muhammed put him on a month's long vacation.
+In fact, after the murder, it was reported that many Saudi princes were strong-armed or at the very least, strongly encouraged to use using their own money to invest in the deal.
+Those Saudi princes were, in many cases, the same princes that got an all-expenses-paid shakedown at the Saudi Ritz Carlton back in 2018.
+That 5-star luxury shakedown included Saudi billionaire and investor Alwaleed bin Talal, one of the most visible Saudi princes before Crown Prince Muhammed put him on a months-long vacation.

-So is it any wonder that Saudi Crown Prince did not even come close to getting the two trillion-dollar valuation that he wanted?
+So is it any wonder the Saudi Crown Prince did not even come close to getting the 2 trillion-dollar valuation that he wanted?

 Foreign Investors made it clear that it was too expensive based on the risk.
-Many asset managers thought it was overpriced and wonder if the Saudi Government will have their interests at heart.
-The Saudis will have the power to make all the decisions on investment production, company leaders and bosses and investors are too small to have any voice.
+Many asset managers thought it was overpriced and wonder if the Saudi government will have their interests at heart.
+The Saudis will have the power to make all the decisions on investment production, company leaders and bosses, and investors are too small to have any voice.

 |Ticker